articles

 After generating the initial recipe flowchart.
 You can drag around the nodes to obtain a logical order and to avoid overlaps of links between nodes.
 This process requires some artistic input from the user (for now …).
 The flowchart adapts to light/dark mode, but was designed for light mode first.
 A button to switch between light and dark is added for convenience.

-Quick tips for getting started:
+Quick tips for getting started

 The recipe syntax is designed to be close to natural language, with some caveats: